This post may contain affiliate links. Please read my Privacy Policy.

-- Easy Recipe - Place all ingredients in a food processor, and you are done!
+- Fast and easy recipe: Place all ingredients in a food processor and blend.
+That’s it!

 What Type of Sun-Dried Tomatoes to Use?